 -

 Apply in Real-World Scenarios: To solidify your understanding, practice applying the Hardy-Weinberg equation to real-world scenarios.
-For instance, consider a scenario where you are studying the frequency of a recessive genetic disorder in a human population.
+As an example, consider a scenario where you are studying the frequency of a recessive genetic disorder in a human population.

 You can use the Hardy-Weinberg equation to estimate the frequency of carriers (heterozygotes) for the disorder, which can be useful for genetic counseling and public health planning.
 Similarly, you can use the Hardy-Weinberg equation to track changes in allele frequencies over time in response to environmental changes or management interventions.